-I moved to Silicon Valley after that job, in Boulder, and worked for a variety of startups, including My Likes which was a big Ad Tech startup, and I also ran product data at a Kleiner Perkins backed startup.
+I moved to Silicon Valley after that job in Boulder, and worked for a variety of startups, including My Likes which was a big ad tech startup.
+I also ran product data at a Kleiner Perkins backed startup.

-Do you remember something in particular where you struggled with your last startup and how you were able to turn it around?
+Do you remember anything in particular where you struggled with your last startup and how you were able to turn it around?

-Well, one thing that we realised very quickly, just to give some background, both my cofounder and I had peripherally worked on this problem, never like as a full time capacity, but as a side project, a job, or a project for a month here and there, him at Twitter, me working in various ad tech companies.
-The thing that inspired us to start the company was that we realised most of the tools that were available and methodologies for identifying bots weren’t efficient or good at doing their jobs.
+Yes.
+To give some background, both my cofounder and I had peripherally worked on this problem.
+Never as a full time capacity, but as a side project, a job, or a project for a month here and there.
+My other co-founder at Twitter, and me working in various ad tech companies.
+The thing that inspired us to start the company was that we realized most of the tools that were available and methodologies for identifying bots weren’t efficient or good at doing their jobs.

-We had a bunch of ideas for solutions we thought would work really well but we soon realised how important it is to actually validate our solutions with the customer.
+We had a bunch of ideas for solutions we thought would work really well but we soon realized how important it is to actually validate our solutions with the customer.

 There's an undeniable shift in the way companies are run with more and more processes being automated.
 What role can Capbase play there?

 If you think about the company itself, that entire process is still largely mediated by lawyers and accountants and maybe CFOs.
-It's something that most first time entrepreneurs get a crash course in, only when they do it.
-There's not really a lot of reliable information on the internet or, really a comprehensive guide for all the stuff you need to know.
-Maybe you could read five books and some blog articles and five books, piece things together all while you're trying to start a company.
+It's something that most first time entrepreneurs get a crash course in only when they do it.
+There's not really a lot of reliable information on the internet or a comprehensive guide for all the stuff you need to know.
+Maybe you could read five books and some blog articles, piece things together all while you're trying to start a company.

-This entire process of launching a company issuing shares to employees managing your cap table, it's something that ends up being informally taught to you through your investors, through your advisors, through your friends who are founders but most founders don't have access to that network.
+This entire process of launching a company, issuing shares to employees managing your cap table, is something that ends up being informally taught to you through your investors, your advisors, and your friends who are founders.
+But most founders don't have access to that network.

 When you look at the landscape there, what we're really trying to do at Capbase is streamline and automate that whole process from the issuing and signing of contracts, the processing of transactions, and automating the record keeping both on the financial side with cap tables.